Antique dealer admits to selling customer’s Qing Dynasty vase to pay off his debts

 In October 2023, Kuok told the owner of the vase that he was travelling to Hong Kong and asked if the owner would let him bring along two pieces from his collection for valuation purposes.

-A few days prior, Kuok visited the location where the victim kept his antique collections, and wanted to take pictures of the collection.
+A few days prior, Kuok had visited the location where the victim kept his antique collection with the intention of taking pictures of the collection.
 He claimed at the time that there was a group of buyers that was interested in purchasing items from the victim’s collection.

-The victim’s wife felt uncomfortable with letting the accused handle the sale, and the victim told Kuok that he was no longer looking to sell his collection.
+The victim’s wife felt uncomfortable with letting the accused handle the potential sale, and the victim told Kuok that he was not looking to sell his collection.

 On Oct 25, 2023, the victim agreed to let Kuok bring one vase to Hong Kong to have it valued – a "blue and white garlic-head vase" made during the reign of the Qianlong Emperor, who ruled Qing Dynasty China from 1735 to 1796.